cloudfoundry/cf-java-client/README.md

 1. `.map(...)` – Maps the `Resource` to an `OrganizationSummary` type.

 ## Development
 The project depends on Java 8.
 To build from source and install to your local Maven cache, run the following:

 ```shell
 $ git submodule update --init --recursive
 $ ./mvnw clean install
 ```

+It also depends on [Immutables](https://immutables.github.io/) and won't compile in IDEs like Eclipse or IntelliJ unless you also have an enabled annotation processor.
+See [this guide](https://immutables.github.io/apt.html) for instructions on how to configure your IDE.

 To run the integration tests, run the following: